 But that also means that all your most sensitive online login passwords are stored in one place.

-I’ve already gone into detail about whether password managers are secure.
+I’ve already gone into detail about whether password managers are secure and I’ve even shared my six favorite password manager tips for greater security.
 I could mention how all of these password manager apps secure your vault with military-grade encryption and only store your file locally on your computer.

 OR…